Akshay672/SENTIMENT_ANALYSIS_USING_LSTM/README.md

 A trained language model learns the likelihood of occurrence of a word based on the previous sequence of words used in the text.
 Language models can be operated at character level, n-gram level, sentence level or even paragraph level.

-In the notebook attached, I have performed analysis on the reviews of the mvoies and their sentiment to train a text generation language model which can be used to generate reviews
+In the notebook attached, I have performed analysis on the reviews of the movies and their sentiment to train a text generation language model which can be used to generate reviews